Understanding Large Language Models: GPT, Claude, and Gemini Explained

 Use Case Recommendations

-Choose GPT-4 when you need:- Versatile general-purpose AI
+Choose GPT-5 when you need:- Versatile general-purpose AI that handles most tasks well

 - Creative brainstorming and ideation